Q: What happened to the Optima credit card from American Express? I went to their website and can’t find it anywhere!

 You can’t get an Optima unless you’ve been solicited for it with a targeted offer.
 If you call and ask to apply you can’t do it.
 So if you have less-than-perfect credit and want an American Express card, my recommendation would be to work on getting another non-AmEx credit card or two on your report.
 Then in another six to nine months, try applying for the Gold Delta SkyMiles card because based on feedback I’ve received from applicants, it definitely sounds to be the easiest American Express card to get.
 I hear from people with scores in the high-600’s getting approved for it.

-For a good card that’s not too difficult to get, here’s one I really like:
+For a really good card that is relatively attainable, here’s one I really like:

 No here are some caveats you need to know about the Optima if you’ve received a solicitation for it: